Apple’s iPad is a great writing tool. For many professional and part-time writers it can be better than a laptop.

 While Microsoft Word has collaboration features, Google Docs is a better choice if you work with others to build documents.
 Better, not foolproof.

-Apple’s own Pages word processor is included as standard with every iPad.
+Apple’s own Pages word processor comes free with every iPad.
 It could be all the word processor you need.
 It will open documents created with Word or Docs and you can send Pages documents in the Word format.

 As the name hints Pages is more page design oriented that Word or Google Docs.
 This works better than you might expect on an iPad, although you will need a larger screen to make the most of it.
 Pages is ideal, a better bet than Word or Docs, if you plan to create Apple Books or PDFs.